Wanrong: Imprisonment and death

-An order was issued on 10 June to move Wanrong, Saga Hiro and their entourage to Mutankiang and then to Kiamusze.
+An order was issued on 10 June to move Wanrong, Saga Hiro and their entourage to Mudanjiang and then to Jiamusi.
 Wanrong was unable to walk and the man in charge of the prison said it would be best to leave Wanrong, in case she died on the way.
 Wanrong's last days were spent without any relatives or friends.

-After Saga was separated from her, Wanrong died in prison at the age of 39 on 20 June 1946 in Yanji, Jilin province, from the effects of malnutrition and opium withdrawal in a pool of her own bodily fluids.
-Her place of burial is unknown.
-Some said she was wrapped in a piece of cloth and discarded in the hills north of Yanji while others claimed she was buried in the south of Yanji, though it is thought she was probably buried to the south.
+She died at the age of 39 on 20 June 1946 in Yanji, Jilin province, from the effects of malnutrition and opium withdrawal in a pool of her own bodily fluids.Her place of burial is unknown.
+Some said she was wrapped in a piece of cloth and discarded in the hills north of Yanji, though it is thought she was more likely buried in the south of Yanji.
 Her remains were never found.

 Three years later, Puyi learned from a letter written by Saga Hiro to Pujie that Wanrong had died.
 He was emotionless.
 Puyi wrote in his memoir: "The experiences of Wanrong, who had been neglected by me for so long, would be incomprehensible to a modern Chinese girl.
 If her fate was not determined at her birth, her end was the inevitable result of her marriage to me.
-I often thought that if she had divorced me in Tianjin as Wenxiu she might have escaped her fate.
+I often thought that if she had divorced me in Tianjin as Wenxiu had done, she might have escaped her fate.
 But she was quite different from Wenxiu.
 To Wenxiu a normal man-woman relationship was more important than status or medieval pomp.
 Wanrong, however, attached great significance to her position as Empress and she was therefore willing to be a wife in name only."